nkuehnle/PiPyAWC/README.md

 The scheduler uses the schedule module, which also uses a factory pattern, where the scheduler instantiates jobs (i.e. job = schedule.every(interval)) and registers them with itself, runs them, and schedules the timing of further jobs using a convenient syntax inspired by natural language.
 I've extended both the schedule and job classes to implement some convenience features under /src/modules/operations/advanced_schedule.py

 ### Messenger
-The messenger class (/src/modules/operations/messaging.py collects some functions from stmplib and imap-tools.
+The EmailMessenger class (`pipyawc/modules/operations/messaging.py` collects some functions from stmplib and imap-tools.
 There is an abstract imlementation in the form of Messenger class, but currently there are not other modes of messaging between the program and user besides smtp/imap emails.

 ### CLI/Parsers
 Contained in /src/ are several files for handling ArgumentParser activites.